Take the pressure off your software teams — use Testing as a Service (TaaS) to save money and time

 TaaS can be used throughout the life cycle of software testing, for functional testing (GUI Testing, integration testing (SIT), regression testing and UAT testing); performance and benchmark testing (multiple users access the application simultaneously to determine its threshold point); load and stress testing (where ‘real-world’ / virtual users place an app under load and stress test); and security testing (executing vulnerability scans on apps and sites).

 Performing these tests in-house (requiring hundreds of hours of manual QA or real-user monitoring) has become inefficient and costly.
 It’s a time drain on teams and network systems.
-The high security for this in-house is an internal stress, and the complexity and variability of software makes each approach functionally a new project.
+The high security for this in-house is internal stress, and the complexity and variability of software makes each approach functionally a new project.
 TaaS solves a lot of this to achieve scaling, minimize costs and improve the processes and services, while lessening risk and achieving higher ROI.

 1. TaaS is a highly scalable model.
 It’s a cloud-based delivery model, so companies do not need to dedicate internal servers to the testing activities.